KosinskiLab/pyTME/doc/quickstart/matching/fitting.rst

     )
     structure_mod.to_file("6HMS_mod.pdb")

-The following will fit the newly created structure `6HMS_mod.pdb` into the original density map to recover the correct orientation
+The following will fit the newly created structure `6HMS_mod.pdb` into the density map to recover the correct orientation

 .. code-block:: bash